-It is the primary function of the PCC to secure the maintenance of an efficient and effective police force and to hold the Chief Constable to account for the exercise of operational policing duties.
-The PCC, in conjunction with the Chief Constable, developed the Police and Crime Plan, which sets the overarching objectives for the Force in light of the national
+It is the primary function of the PCC to ensure the protection of the public and to hold the Chief Constable to account for the exercise of operational policing duties.
+Philip Seccombe, the Warwickshire PCC, was elected in May 2016 and developed his Police and Crime Plan covering the period 2016-2021, following extensive consultations with the public and partners.
+This plan identifies 4 main themes: